emp0ry/cs2-ErScripts/README.md

 3. **Set Launch Options**: In Steam, add these `-conclearlog -condebug +bind scancode104 exec erscripts1` to CS2’s launch parameters:
 4. **First Run**: Launch `ErScripts.exe` *before opening CS2* (afterward, you can launch it with CS2 running).
 5. **Play**: Open CS2, tweak settings in the ErScripts menu, and dominate! 😎
+6. **Exiting ErScripts**: To close the program, either click the "X" button in the ErScripts menu or press the "End" key on your keyboard.

 ---